eurompi23/eurompi23.github.io/_pages/venue.md

 <h3>Travelling to Bristol</h3>

-Bristol is a city straddling the River Avon in the southwest of England with a prosperous maritime history.
-Detailed travel information for visiting Bristol and the University can be found on the <a href="https://www.bristol.ac.uk/maps/directions/">University of Bristol Directions</a> page.
+Bristol is a city straddling the River Avon in the southwest of England with a prosperous maritime history.<br> Detailed travel information for visiting Bristol and the University can be found on the <a href="https://www.bristol.ac.uk/maps/directions/">University of Bristol Directions</a> page.
 For anyone travelling by car the nearest car park is the <a href="https://www.google.com/maps/place/Trenchard+Street+Car+Park/@51.4563016,-2.6031788,17z/data=!4m6!3m5!1s0x48718dd73ed2b8c3:0x5253c44ed6590c3a!8m2!3d51.4549041!4d-2.5997521!16s%2Fg%2F1tfp1xlg?entry=ttu">Trenchard Street Car Park</a>.

 <h3>Accommodation</h3>